Score Yourself Build Your Plan Read State of AINew The System Start Here

 What is the State of AI for Christian Leaders 2026?

 An original annual benchmark of how today's frontier AI models — Claude Opus 4.7, Claude Sonnet 4.6, GPT-5, Gemini 2.5 Pro, and DeepSeek V3 — answer the questions Christian men in marketplace leadership actually ask.
 47 prompts across four categories: marketplace scenarios, the 10X Dimensions, theological lane, and Scripture fidelity.
-Two human scorers per response, blinded to model identity.
+Cross-judge LLM-as-judge scoring — each response is scored by the 4 models that did not produce it, with median across judges.
 Free, ungated, citable, reproducible.
 The inaugural 2026 edition is published by 10X Life Plan.

 Which AI is the most theologically accurate?